slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On computers & maths

-> *'Controlling complexity is the essence of computer programming.' -- Brian Kernighan*

 > *'We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins.' -- Ellen Ullman*

 > *'No one in the brief history of computing has ever written a piece of perfect software.
 It’s unlikely that you’ll be the first.' -- Andy Hunt*

-> *'Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
-And to make matters worse: complexity sells better.' -- Edsger Dijkstra*

 > *'I was shocked to realize how dependent I’ve grown on three simple features that just aren’t available in the analog world: search, sort and filter.'*